AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

 - **PUT** requests sent from the Bootstrap Server to the Client are interpreted as **Bootstrap Write** commands.
-These allow creating and writing to Object Instances and Resources in order initialize the data model to a state appropriate for communication with regular LwM2M Servers.
+These allow creating and writing to Object Instances and Resources in order to initialize the data model to a state appropriate for communication with regular LwM2M Servers.

 - **Bootstrap Delete** command, represented as **DELETE** requests from the